MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 1. To confirm the newly modified example, select **Apply**.
 1. To check how your prompt response renders with the new format, select **Test prompt**.
-1. When you're done with your modifications, select **Save custom prompt**.
+1. When you finish your modifications, select **Save custom prompt**.

     If you skip this step, your changes are lost.

     :::image type="content" source="media/change-prompt-output/custom.png" alt-text="Screenshot of the custom format.":::

 When you save your prompt, you're locking the latest **Auto-detected** format or the **Custom** format defined.
-This means when you use your prompt in Power Automate or Power Apps, the saved format is used and it doesn't vary.
+This means when you use your prompt in Power Automate or Power Apps, the saved format is used&mdash;it doesn't vary.

 At any time, you can check the JSON schema that generates out of the JSON examples by selecting **</>**.
 You can't modify this schema currently.